-Peeled cedar tree site 666NA0116 was determined to be non-cultural with no required protective measures.
 Telephone line 666EA0146 could not be relocated and does not require protective measures.
-Peeled cedar tree site 666NA0047 and blazed tree site 666EA0286 were flagged for avoidance.
+Peeled cedar tree sites 666NA0116, 666NA0047 and blazed tree site 666EA0286 were flagged for avoidance.
 Rock feature site 666NA0015 was flagged with a buffer for exclusion from heavy machinery.
-For the telephone line site 666EA0285, one tree with a ceramic insulator was flagged for avoidance, while the other tree was fully documented and requires no protective measures.
-With the recommended Project Design Criteria, the project would have no effect on heritage resources.
+For the telephone line site 666EA0146, one tree with a ceramic insulator was flagged for avoidance.
+A second tree was fully documented and requires no protective measures.
+The initially documented tree with an insulator could not be relocated and does not require protective measures.
+With the recommended Project Design Criteria, the project will have no effect on heritage resources.